hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 Ok, we do see an IP, but we still need to do one more thing.

-As before, this is a clone, and the NIC config will have picked up the old MAC address, which is incorrect for the new VMI. **The IP we are seeing is the public one provided by OpenShift SDN's masquerading service.** However until we correct the VMs config files network traffic won't flow properly.
+In this case the NIC config will have picked up the old MAC address from the clone source, which is incorrect for the new VMI. **The IP we are seeing is the public one provided by OpenShift SDN's masquerading service.** However until we correct the VMs config files network traffic won't flow properly.

-So, as before use we can use `virtctl` to login (cloud-init on the original build will have ensured the login is enabled and this is possible) and remove the `HWADDR` line from the eth0 config:
+So, as before use we can use `virtctl` to login (cloud-init on the original build will have ensured the login is enabled and this is possible) and adjust the eth0 config.

 ~~~bash
 $ virtctl console centos7-masq